KalidasVijaybhak/Coding_observations/README.md

 If you check null==0 it will return false.

 Lastly, null is typically a keyword to indicate the space in memory is a pointer (reference), and that pointer is pointing to an invalid memory address (usually 0x0).

+## what is recursion

+Recursion is a programming technique in which a function calls itself with a simpler version of the original problem, typically as a way to solve the original problem.

+To use recursion, the function must have a base case, which is a condition that stops the recursion, and a recursive case, which is the function calling itself with a simplified version of the original problem.
+When the base case is reached, the recursion stops and the function returns a result.

+Here is an example of a recursive function that calculates the factorial of a number:

+			def factorial(n):
+			    if n == 0:
+				return 1
+			    else:
+				return n * factorial(n - 1)

+			print(factorial(5))  # prints 120

+In this example, the base case is n == 0, and the recursive case is n * factorial(n - 1).
+When the function is called with n == 5, it will compute 5 * factorial(4), which in turn will compute 4 * factorial(3), and so on, until it reaches the base case of n == 0, at which point the recursion stops and the final result is returned.